Optimal General Matchings: Algorithm for computing a maximum cardinality -matching

 \section{Algorithm for computing a maximum cardinality $B$-matching}

 In this section we will show the algorithmic consequences of Theorem \ref{thm:canonical_path}, namely we will present a polynomial time algorithm for a maximum cardinality $B$-matching.

 First, let us assume that we have some $B$-matching $M$.
-We want to be able to either verify that it is maximum or find a better $B$-matching.
-According to Theorem \ref{thm:canonical_path}, $M$ is not maximum if and only if there is a larger $B$-matching $M'$ such that at most two vertices' degrees are not in $B_M(v)$.
-Therefore we can consider all possible sets of at most two vertices - whose degrees would not be restricted to $B_M(v)$.
+We want to be able to either verify that it is maximum or find a $B$-matching of greater cardinality.
+According to Theorem \ref{thm:canonical_path}, $M$ is not maximum if and only if there exists a larger $B$-matching $M'$ such that at most two vertices' degrees are not in $B_M(v)$.
+Therefore, we can consider all possible sets of at most two vertices, whose degrees would not be restricted to $B_M(v)$.
 For the rest of vertices we allow them to have any degree in $B_M(v)$.
-This is an instance of a uniform $B$-matching, so we use Theorem \ref{thm:uniform_matching} to solve it.
+This is an instance of a uniform $B$-matching, hence we use Theorem \ref{thm:uniform_matching} to solve it.